Frequently Asked Questions (FAQ)

 Educators may print their active license with certificates at any time by following these steps:

-- Log in to DEEDs by either the log in screen or IMS, whichever is applicable.
+- Log in to DEEDs by either the log-in screen or Classlink, whichever is applicable.

-- On the left side of the screen under “What Can I Do Today?”, select “Print Credential”
+- On the right side of the screen under “What Can I Do Today?”, select “Print Credential”

 Note: Educators will not be able to print expired or revoked credentials.